CyanoFresh/SelectPhoto/README.md

 ### Use case (photographer)

+Some photographers need their clients to select multiple (ex.
+10) photos from a big photo shooting (ex.
+60).
+This app provides image gallery with controls for selecting and commenting photos.
+Also has handy admin panel, where photographer can see which photos (with original file names) are selected by client, comments.

+**second variant:**

 You have taken ~30 photos.
 You want your client to select the best ones, which is suitable for him.
 You upload these photos and give that man a link.
 Client goes by that link, selects photos which he consider as suitable.
 You (admin) are notified by email when he finishes and can review selected on site.